 Making your application

-Applications for appointment or re-appointment are emailed to email@example.com and assessed for suitability by the ICE Reservoirs Committee.
+Applications for appointment or re-appointment are emailed to email@example.com, cc to firstname.lastname@example.org, and assessed for suitability by the ICE Reservoirs Committee.
 Applications for reappointment should be sent at least 8 months before expiry.

 A fee of £385 is payable for each application for appointment or re-appointment to a panel.